Azure/LAMP/docs/SslCert.md

 ## Initial deployment

-To configure the Moodle cluster (to be deployed) with your purchased SSL certificate, currently the related files should be stored in an Azure Key Vault as secrets, so that Azure Resource Manager can reference when it deploys VMs as specified in templates.
+To configure the Moodle/LAMP cluster (to be deployed) with your purchased SSL certificate, currently the related files should be stored in an Azure Key Vault as secrets, so that Azure Resource Manager can reference when it deploys VMs as specified in templates.